Gothdir/ComfyUI-Krea2-PromptStyler/README.md

 Simply append values to any of the arrays: `models`, `focal_lengths`, `apertures`, `film_stocks`, `shot_types`, `lighting`.

 ## Update log
-26/07/26 Added native ComfyUI reload(R key) functionality so you wont have to restart comfyui when you change the artstyle etc jsons
+03/08/26 Renaming the labels to make it less nerdy 26/07/26 Added native ComfyUI reload(R key) functionality so you wont have to restart comfyui when you change the artstyle etc jsons

 ## How it works